irlgabriel/facebook-odin/README.md

 # Features:

-- Authentication with Devise gem
+- Authentication with Devise gem!
-- Users can create/edit/delete Posts
+- Users can create/edit/delete Posts!
-- Comments
+- Comments!
 - Photo profiles with amazon s3 storage!
 - Responsive feed page!
 - You can edit posts/comments directly on the feed page!
 - You can now Like Posts and Comments!
-- Friend requests
+- Friend requests!
+- Notifications!

 # Upcoming features: